 Running a sustainable farm takes a tremendous amount of effort, skill, and capital.
 Farmers generally operate on extremely low margins, facing any number of threats and risks of crop failures: pests, disease, extreme weather, adverse growing conditions, etc. In addition to the environmental challenges, there is another problem which is that the farmer is taking a risk producing a perishable product.
 If the parties wait until the produce is grown and harvested to negotiate a sale, then it is always a “buyer’s market” because the farmer *needs to sell* the perishable produce while it is fresh.
 That’s a tough position to be in, and that’s why buying direct from a farm is different than buying from any other veggie box scheme.
 The CSA model is an innovative way to help solve some of the challenges local farmers face, giving a farmer more economic security, ensuring that the purchase transaction is fair, and allowing the farmer to focus on other things that matter like soil and plant health, ecological stewardship, and the “real quality” of the food.

 Typically a CSA share is paid for in full before the start of the season to give the farmer the operating capital she needs to get the growing cycle started.
 Upfront payment by CSA members is an alternative to a farmer having to take out an operating loan every year, and relieves a huge stress of paying back interest to a bank.
 Most farms are very flexible about this and offer payment plans for folks who cannot afford to pay in full upfront.

-We are working to build a regional foodsystem that values the health and resilience of the land, the people, and the community; one that builds and protects the vibrance of our biological, social, and cultural eco-systems.
+We are glad to be partnering with these great farms and working to build a regional foodsystem that values the health and resilience of the land, the people, and the community; one that builds and protects the vibrance of our biological, social, and cultural eco-systems.
 Start forming that profound connection with the source of your food and realise how your food choices influence the natural and social landscape.

 How Do I choose?
 Which Farm is right for me?